 Yet, as with any business carefully monitoring arising opportunities, Lauritzen Offshore Services is not letting its other company activities slide.
 “We would like to grow further within the floatel market with floating accommodation and support vessels similar to the Dan Swift,” reveals Erik.
 “As such, we are paying close attention to what direction that market is going in, how it will be for the next five years, and what new builds are entering this area.
 We know that Brazil and Norway have fixed semi-submersible contracts of at least five-years in length, and that these countries are continuing to focus on maintenance of platforms.

 “Another area that is upcoming is the decommissioning of a lot of structures within the North Sea, where accommodation will be required for all the employees undertaking this work.
 So certainly we see possibilities, but there are also a number of imminent new builds from other companies aimed at this market.
 Therefore, at present we are really interested in analysing the demand for such services and what supply there is to meet these,” he concludes.

 Lauritzen Offshore Services

-Services: Offshore support and accommodation vessels
+Services: Offshore support vessels